nicolas-berezin/ZfSimpleMigrations/README.md

 ##### Sub-key: `dir`

-The path to the directory where migration files are stored.
-Defaults to `./migrations` in the project root dir.
+Array of paths to the directories where migration files are stored.
+Each path represents a single migration files source.
+Defaults to `./migrations` in the project Application module dir.
+Every module with migrations needs to register it's own migration files source in "dir" section.

 ##### Sub-key: `namespace`